 Class of Highway / Adjacent Highway Depth Time

 1 2.5 cm 8 hours

 2 5 cm 12 hours

 3 8 cm 24 hours

 4 8 cm 24 hours

 5 10 cm 24 hours

-· · · · · · · · · · · · · · · · · · · ··············
+••••••••••••••••••••••••••••••••••••••• ······

-TABLE 4 - SNOW ACCUMULATION - BICYCLE LANES
+TABLE 2 - SNOW ACCUMULATION - BICYCLE LANES

+Major roads within the City are currently salted and/or ploughed once snow begins to fall and accumulation exceeds 4 inches.
+This includes 21 major roads within the City.
+If accumulation exceeds 4 inches and weather is to remain below freezing, the main routes are plowed/salted, and then residential streets are completed after that.
+School areas are designated as residential areas.
 However, these major roads to not necessarily correspond to all bicycle routes within the City.
 As such, if a bicycle route is not located on one of the designated major roads, it may be subject to these snow clearing practices.
 In addition, the City has not yet updated its policies and practices to reflect the Province of Ontario's MMS.
 Key challenges associated with the MMS include cases where there is no boulevard space available for snow storage, which results in a need for snow removal, which can result in significant additional costs.